apollographql/eslint-plugin-graphql/README.md

       // Import your schema JSON here
       schemaJson: require('./schema.json'),

-      // Optional, the name of the template tag, defaults to 'gql' for
+      // Optional, the name of the template tag, defaults to 'gql'
       tagName: 'gql'
     }]
   },